andrewdsmith/edxlc/README.md

 The app reads the control bindings from the custom bindings file (Odyssey only) so if you're using any other pre-defined set of bindings it won't work (yet).

-The app runs in a console window and can be exited with Ctrl+C.

-## Installation

-You can run `edxlc.exe` from anywhere but it assumes you have the X52 Pro drivers installed at the default location of `C:\Program Files\Logitech\DirectOutput`.